Masthead header

 Mara Lion: Canon 1D Mark IV, 500mm, 1/2000sec, f/4, ISO800

-Something else I learnt is that the area is called the Masai Mara National Reserve and the wonderful people that live and work there are called the Maasai.
+Something else I learnt is that the area is called the Masai Mara National Reserve and the beautiful people who live and work there are called the Maasai.
 This is why you tend to see different spelling across various documents.

 Your email is never published or shared.
 Required fields are marked *